The Latest App Builder Product Release is available FREE for Beta Users

 In conclusion, don't overcomplicate things (they are called essentials for a reason):

-Now the last part was not just empty words.
+Now the last point about competitive advantage was not just empty words.
 Have an end in mind.
-Take something that is universally beneficial for success.
+Bring something with you to a hackathon event that is universally beneficial for success.
 For example, if you could take 200 IQ instead of 100 IQ, that would be universally beneficial.

-I'd say that is a pretty good competitive advantage.
-Also, here is an in-depth article on how to prepare for hackathon that gets into much more detail on what you need to do.
+Now, that's a pretty good competitive advantage.
+Also, here is an in-depth article on how to prepare for a hackathon that gets into much more detail on what you need to do.

-Now go out, apply for your next hackathon, and we wish you the best of luck :)
+Now go out, apply for your next hackathon, and amaze everyone with your new project.

 Ready to try 8base?